whatisinternet/Presentdown/README.md

 ## License

-The gem is available as open source under the terms of the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).
+The project is available as open source under the terms of the [BSD 3-Clause License](https://opensource.org/licenses/BSD-3-Clause).